anikalindtner/unicornpowerlove/petcha-kutcha-talk.md

 This all was made possible by people who believed in the cause, in the change and it all started only 4 months(!) ago with coffee, cake and and idea.

 I'm still truly amazed by this adventure!
-It's brilliant to see each day[SLIDE18], how new things are being created and how the scene starts to change by tiny but determined steps.
+It's brilliant to see each day [SLIDE18], how new things are being created and how the scene starts to change by tiny but determined steps.
 I only realised really when preparing this, and talking with friends & family, just WHAT an unusal thinge we've build here.

+###True story

 It seems that if you really put your whole heart into something - the whole heart with all bits and pieces  - you can manage unbelievable things.[SLIDE19]
 And I'm so happy to be part of this dream.
 Everybody in here can be!
 It's been a huge step for the community and even bigger steps for these women.
 This summer is barely over and it's already time to prepare the next one.We always are happy about people joining us who want to take part/coach/support/ us or just send cat gifs.[SLIDE20] If you want to be part of this amazing thing, just get in touch.
 Wonderfully enougj, this is only one many initiatives, events and stories coming up in tech.
 And there are many more to come.